ChrisDuffley/stationPlaylist/readme.md

 * Control+Shift+X from Studio window: Steps through braille timer settings.
 * Control+NVDA+0 from Studio window: Opens the Studio add-on configuration dialog.

+Note: If you are using touchscreens, switch to SPL mode and use two finger flick right and left for end of track and song intro alarm dialogs, respectively.

 ## Unassigned commands

 The following commands are not assigned by default; if you wish to assign it, use Input Gestures dialog to add custom commands.